ScienceSoul/FeedforwardNT/README.md

 ### Description:

-This program demonstrates the implementation of a neural network.
+This program demonstrates the implementation of a feedforward neural network.
 It uses a stochastic gradient descent method with back propagation and a cross-entropy cost function.
 The activation function is the sigmoid function.

 * Language: C
 * Compiler: Clang/LLVM